emson/emson/_posts/2012-01-26-installing-mariadb-using-homebrew.markdown

 ---
 layout: post
-title: Installing MariaDB  using Brew
+title: Installing MariaDB using Homebrew
 published: true
 categories: database, mysql, mariadb
 ---

-# Installing MariaDB  using Brew
+# Installing MariaDB using Homebrew

 [MariaDB](http://mariadb.org/) is a binary compatible and improved version of [MySQL](http://www.mysql.com/).
 This means that MariaDB is